-Archival File Formats: Scholars Portal is committed to the use of file formats that support long term sustainability.
-In general, the considerations for selecting file formats include the "openness" of the file format, its level of support as a preservation format in the scholarly community, and its uptake among Scholars Portal's Designated Community, as well as its well-suitedness to later format migration.
+Archival File Formats: Scholars Portal is committed to the use of the formats that support long term sustainability, in general, the considerations for selecting file formats include the "openness" of the file format, its level of support as a preservation format in the scholary community, and its update among Scholars Portal's Designated Community, as well as its well-sublected so tater format impaction.

-Normalization: As mentioned above, Scholars Portal works to identify file formats well-suited to its approach to preservation and access, Upon ingest, materials not conforming to Scholars Portal's accepted standards will be converted one of the previously identified formats.
-To the extent possible, SP will attempt to preserve the essential characteristics of the object, In cases requiring compromise, transformations that maintain the content of the object will be prioritized. over those that preserve the presentation.
+Normalization: As mentioned above, Scholars Portal works to identify file formats well-suited to its approach to preservation and access.
+Upon ingest, materials not conforming to Scholars Portal's accepted standards will be converted one of the previously identified formats.
+To the extent possible, SP will attempt to preserve the essential characteristics of the object.
+In cases requiring compromise, transformations that maintain the content of the object will be prioritiz over those that preserve the presentation.

 Format Migration: When Scholars Portal perceives that a portion of its content is stored in a format that is at risk of obsolescence, a new version of this content will be created in a format more suited to long-term preservation and use transformation may consist of migration to a newer version of the content's existing format, or transformation to a different format altogether.
-In all cases, preservation of the object's intellectual content will be prioritized over the preser
+In all cases, preservation of the object's intellectual content will be prioritized over the preserv of a specific presentation style.

 Bit Stream Copying: Scholars Portal maintains regularly scheduled backups of all information contained in Scholars Portal, for use in the event of data loss.
-In combination with regular fixity checks, which identify potentially damaged content, this process ensures the integrity of content in SP, and provides a foundation for its disaster recovery plans.
+In combination with regular fixity checks, which identify potentially damaged content, this process ensures the integrity of content on Sp. and provides a foundation for its disaster recovery plans.

-Fixity Checking: All materials in the repository are subject to regular fixity checks - comparisons of checksum values calculated at a given point in time with those generated at the material's time of ingest.
-This activity, when combined bit stream copying, mitigates the risk of objects becoming corrupt in the repository, as it enables the repository managers to identify damaged/corrupted content, and to revert to a valid version of the object from a previous point in time
+Faity Checking.
+All materials in the repository are subject to regular faity checks - comparisons of checking values calculated at a given point in with hose generated at the materials time of ligast.
+This activity, when combined bit stream copying, milligast be this related by the object becoming corrupt in the repository, as I enables the repository managers to identify damaged/corrupted content, and to revert to a valid version approximation in time.

-Documentation of File Formats: Upon ingest, every file in the repository is subject to identification of its file format, using forobably file] and validation of that format using JHOVE.
-Also generated is a reference to the file format's entre exists) in PRONOM, the National Archive's online format registry.
-This association ensures that information is always available on the internal structure of the file, and can be further used to determine when the Format Migration activity should take place (if allowed by the object's preservation level) in order to mitigate the risks posed by obsolete file formats.
+Documentation of File Formats: Upon ingest, every file in the repository is subject to identification of its file format, using (probably file) and validation of that format using UHOVE.
+Also generated is a reference to the file format's entry exists in PRONOM, the National Archive's online format registry.
+This association ensures that information is always available on the internal structure of the file, and can be further used to determine when the Format Migration activity should take place (failwored by the object's preservation level) in order to migrate the risks posed by obsolet file from the file format.